Fene-87/twitter-clone/README.md

 # 📖 Twitter-X <a name="about-project"></a>

-**Twitter Clone** is a ruby on rails web application whereby I attempt to implement all basic features present in the Twitter application from creating a post, to commenting and liking tweets.
+**Twitter-X Clone** is a ruby on rails web application whereby I attempt to implement all basic features present in the Twitter application from creating a post, to commenting and liking tweets.

 ## 🛠 Built With <a name="built-with"></a>